Vision, Mission and Core Objectives

 2,500 million lack access to basic sanitation

-WHO and UNICEF, Progress on Drinking Water and Sanitation: Special Focus on Sanitation (New York and Geneva, UNICEF and WHO 2008), p.
-7
+WHO and UNICEF, Progress on Drinking Water and Sanitation: 2012 Update (New York and Geneva, UNICEF and WHO 2012), p.2

 2 billion lack access to essential medicines